Resident monitor: Current use

-Resident monitor functionality is present in many embedded systems, boot loaders, and various embedded command lines.
+Resident monitor functionality is present in many embedded systems, bootloaders, and various embedded command lines.
 The original functions present in all resident monitors are augmented with present-day functions dealing with boot time hardware, disks, Ethernet, wireless controllers, etc. Typically, these functions are accessed using a serial terminal or a physical keyboard and display, if attached.
 Such a resident monitor is frequently called a debugger, boot loader, command-line interface (CLI), etc. The original meaning of serial-accessed or terminal-accessed resident monitor is not frequently used, although the functionality remained the same, and was augmented.

 Typical functions of a resident monitor include examining and editing ram and/or ROM (including flash EEPROM) and sometimes special function registers, the ability to jump into code at a specified address, the ability to call code at a given address, the ability to fill an address range with a constant such as 0x00, and several others.
 More advanced functions include local disassembly to processor assembly language instructions, and even assembly and writing into flash memory from code typed by the operator.
 Also, code can be downloaded and uploaded from various sources, and some advanced monitors support a range of network protocols to do so as well as formatting and reading FAT and other filesystems, typically from flash memory on USB or CFcard buses.

 For embedded processors, many in-circuit debuggers with software-only mode use resident monitor concepts and functions that are frequently accessed by a GUI IDE.
 They are not different from the traditional serial line accessed resident monitor command lines, but users are not aware of this.
 At the latest, developers and advanced users will discover these low-level embedded resident monitor functions when writing low-level API code on a host to communicate with an embedded target for debugging and code test case running.

 Several current microcontrollers have resident serial monitors or extended boot loaders available as options to be used by developers.
 Many are open source.
 Some examples are PAULMON2, AVR DebugMonitor and the Bamo128 Arduino boot loader and monitor.
 In general, most current resident monitors for embedded computing can be compiled according to various memory constraints, from small and minimalistic, to large, filling up to 25% of the code space available on an AVR ATmega328 processor with 32 kilobytes of flash memory, for example.

 In many cases resident monitors can be a step up from printf debugging and are very helpful when developing on a budget that does not allow a proper hardware in-circuit debugger (ICD) to be used.